lacework/go-sdk/cli/docs/lacework_cloud-account_delete.md

 ### Options

 ```
+      --bulk          delete every integration listed in --file
+      --dry-run       show what would be deleted without deleting
+  -f, --file string   backup file listing the integrations to delete (with --bulk)
   -h, --help          help for delete
 ```

 ### Options inherited from parent commands